garyns/osTicket-extensions/README.md

 * **tag-WOC.php** update a custom OSTicket Field "TicketStatus" to read "Wait On Client".
 * **tag-NORMAL.php** update a custom OSTicket Field "TicketStatus" to be null.
-* **tag-STATUS.php** update a custom OSTicket Field "TicketStatus" to arbitary text.
+* **tag-STATUS.php** update a custom OSTicket Field "TicketStatus" to arbitrary text.
 * **tag-SUBJECT.php** update the ticket subject.

 ---